Configuration Guide#

 • critic_model_path: Optional path to a separate critic model.
 If empty, defaults to model_path.

 • max_model_len: Maximum number of tokens in a sequence.
 It is recommended to set this value manually.
-If not set, it will be inferred from the model configuration.
+If not specified, the system will attempt to set it to max_prompt_tokens + max_response_tokens.
+However, this requires both values to be already set; otherwise, an error will be raised.

 • max_response_tokens: Maximum number of tokens allowed in generated responses.
 Only for chat and generate methods in InferenceModel.